danivideda/PPL-Prak-OOP-implementation/README.md

 # OOP Concept for Final Project Assignment

-This repo shows the basic OOP implementations using PHP for this Final Project
+This repo shows the basic OOP implementations using PHP for this Final Project.

+Specifically, we implement E-Learning Platform Class Diagram that would later be finalized and submitted as our Sofware Engineering Lab Assignment.

 ## How to output the index.php into the browser:
 1. Install XAMPP